 This will open up the task detail form.

 Task Name – is the name of the task

-Resource – Can we used for Task Owners or resources like Rooms, Machinery etc…
+Resource – You can set resources for tasks and this field can be used for Task Owners or resources like Rooms, Machinery, etc…

 Estimated Dates: Estimated dates are planned dates for when a scheduled task is planned to start or end